 Here are two general methods that you could use:

-Customer relationship management (CRM) refers to the practices, strategies, and technologies used by the marketers to manage the company’s relationship with the customers and to get higher profits through customer satisfaction and customer loyalty.
+Customer relationship management (CRM) refers to the practices, strategies, and technologies used by marketers to manage the company’s relationship with the customers and to get higher profits through customer satisfaction and customer loyalty.

 Sales Focused Content

-Having sales-focused content like a page describing a product, videos, about us page, spec sheet or an FAQ page where you explain your what you actually do is always a good practice.
+Having sales-focused content like a page describing a product, videos, an about us page, a spec sheet, or an FAQ page where you explain your what you actually do is always a good practice.
 Many of your users do want to know what your company stands for once they’ve fulfilled their curiosity related to the data.
 Moreover, a visual piece of content is always preferred over just data.

 You’ve done everything required on your behalf.
 It would be fine if you’d left it at that.
 But it’s the small things that count.
 Personalised suggestions or tailor-made content, however small they may be, are still much more than effective in making a customer return and even referring your business to others.
 That is what he’ll remember the most in being your customer.

 - Customer Support – These two words have registered in the minds of customers as something that raises a lot of flags.
 There are only a countable number of good customer support stories.

 - Customer Rewards – Customer rewards provide a great incentive for them to return back to you, gain much more value and also will make them spend more time on your site.

 There are people who have just started out but have achieved great exposure and success by doing the right marketing.
 That is not to say that marketing is everything, one needs to have a good product too.
 Nevertheless, the benefits that inbound marketing brings about are very much valuable to any business, be it the ones that are starting out, to the ones that are well-established.

 - Brand Awareness – Inbound Marketing helps in building and raising brand awareness among the prospective and even existing users of the brand.
 Well-defined and well-targeted strategies not only provide the information to the target audience but also provide it in a manner that they want to know more about the brand and its offering.